COVID Business Resources

 For PPE requests click here

+The state still advises that businesses and organizations have safety plans in place to help lower the risk of spreading COVID-19, and they can be found under the industry specific sections of the NY Forward website.
 Businesses in need of assistance in developing a plan may reach out to the Chamber for guidance.
 The NY Forward website also has industry specific plan templates that may be used.
 Currently, you do not need to file your plan with any federal, state, region, county or local agency.
 Your plan needs to be in writing and made available should any state or local health agency inspect your facility.

 Check out our "How to Self Certify your Business" guidebook